umarahgul/PortfolioMicroverse/README.md

 ### Install

-Install liter s for this project with:
+Install linters for this project with:

 ```sh
   cd my-project